Quick Insights

 Environmental surveys are triggered if significant visual impacts are detected, such as the presence of fish feed pellets, bacterial mats, gas bubbling and numerous opportunistic polychaetes on the sediment surface.
 These surveys are conducted at points further away to assess impact.

-If a significant impact is detected within or outside the lease areas, the EPA may require management responses and further investigation
+If a significant impact is detected within or outside the lease areas, the EPA may require management responses and further investigation.

-The broad-scale environmental monitoring program (BEMP) is conducted in each salmon growing region to detect environmental changes in the water column and on the seabed at a regional scale.
+A broad-scale environmental monitoring program (BEMP) is conducted in each salmon growing region to detect environmental changes in the water column and on the seabed at a regional scale.
 Find out more about the EPA’s BEMP monitoring.

 When new marine farming zones are proposed, an initial zone assessment must be conducted.
 These detailed descriptions of seabed habitats ensure no spatial overlap exists with sensitive habitats like reefs.

 A zone assessment involves a seabed mapping survey conducted using acoustic technology.
-Recently, standards have shifted from single-beam echosounders to multi-beam technology which provides full coverage of the seabed.
+Recently, standards have shifted from single-beam echosounders to multibeam technology which provides full coverage of the seabed.
 Based off sonar technology, acoustic seabed habitat mapping has been steadily developing worldwide over the past two decades.

 Ongoing research is examining the diversity of seabed habitats in Storm Bay, sediment dynamics in this high-energy environment, and the distribution of habitats in relation to the existing marine leases and associated monitoring efforts.

-*The IMAS-based, award-winning Seamap Tasmania project has mapped coastal habitats for over a decade, using single-beam echosounders up to 1.5 km from the coast or 40 m depth.
+*The IMAS-based, award-winning Seamap Tasmania project has mapped coastal habitats for over a decade, using single-beam echosounders up to 1.5 km from the coast or to 40 m depth.
 Today, this habitat map is still the most comprehensive description of seabed habitats in the south, east and north of the Tasmanian coast – and has morphed into Seamap Australia which standardises seabed classification across Australia.

 Dissolved salmon waste is mainly ammonia, which rapidly transforms into ammonium or nitrate.
 Both of these active biological compounds transform as they cycle through the ecosystem, with ammonium quickly taken up by algae.